 How to froth milk

-Here are some ways to froth milk without an espresso machine or a speciality milk frother.
+Here are some ways to froth milk without an espresso machine, or the need for a speciality milk frother.

 Electric hand mixer